kamilernerd/pwrmenu/README.md

 ## Pwrmenu

 A power menu built with GTK4.
-Works with wayland, supports theming and custom screen locker command.
+Works with wayland/xwayland, supports theming and custom screen locker command.

 ## Requirements